moviedo/django_env/README.md

 # django_env, a Vagrant development environment
 > one box to rule them all

 django_env is a Django development environment provisioned on Vagrant using Ansible.
-Used for supporting multiple django project on one Vagrant instance.
+Used for supporting your django project(s) on one Vagrant VM.

 ## What does it all mean? ###
-This project allows one to setup multiple [django](https://www.djangoproject.com/) projects and configure the projects quickly and easily all within one Vagrant box.
+This project allows one to setup a [django](https://www.djangoproject.com/) project(s) and configure the project(s) quickly and easily all within one Vagrant box.
 We're using [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org) as a means to decouple the project from the host operating system.
-This allows the [django](https://www.djangoproject.com/) projects to stay consistent and independent of the host, your machine, operating system.
+This allows the [django](https://www.djangoproject.com/) project(s) to stay consistent and independent of the host, your machine, operating system.
 We're using [Ansible](http://www.ansible.com/about) for [provisioning](https://docs.vagrantup.com/v2/provisioning/index.html), installing software and altering configurations, of the development environment.
 That's to say, you can destroy the development environment and rebuild it for scratch with just two commands(More on that later).

 ## How do I get set up?

+This section explains how to get started and setup your django project(s) with Vagrant and Ansible.

 ### Prerequisite Software
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the Virtualbox [extension pack](https://www.virtualbox.org/wiki/Downloads).
 * Download and install [Vagrant](https://www.vagrantup.com/downloads.html).